Age-Play

 - oriented around structure and discipline; or

-- carrying an erotic power-exchange element, akin to other negotiated power-exchange dynamics.
+- carrying an erotic power-exchange element, akin to other negotiated dominance and submission dynamics.

 Which of these predominates depends entirely on the people involved, and many relationships move fluidly between them.